TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ```

 ### Callback for entering a room
-This API is used to send the ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message after a user enters a room, which is checked in the OnEvent function.
+ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message is received after a user enters a room, the action of this event should be implemented in the OnEvent function.
-#### Sample code
+#### Code Description
 ```
 -(void)OnEvent:(ITMG_MAIN_EVENT_TYPE)eventType data:(NSDictionary *)data{
     NSLog(@"OnEvent:%lu,data:%@",(unsigned long)eventType,data);